-Demandbase One Intent is a way of identifying prospects who are most interested in your products or services and those of your competition.
+Demandbase Intent helps you with identifying prospects who are most interested in your products or services and those of your competition.
 It measures the strength of intent by matching data (such as firmographics and technographics) with criteria that you describe for your Ideal Customer Profile (ICP).
-An important ingredient in these criteria is the number of people researching a certain set of terms, or keywords, for accounts of similar size.
-Creating keyword sets is how you set Demandbase One Intent in motion.
+An important ingredient in these criteria is the number of people reading about a certain set of terms, or keywords, for similar size accounts.
+Creating keyword sets is how you set Demandbase Intent in motion.

-Demandbase One Intent is one of three critical elements of your ABM strategy:
+Demandbase Intent is one of three critical elements of your ABM strategy:

 - Defining your company goals: what you want to accomplish with Demandbase.